 PIJ's militia is called Saraya al-Quds (the Jerusalem Brigades).
-According to the US State Department, PIJ possesses an armed strength of about 1,000 members, though the group has claimed it commands 8,000 fighters.
+According to the U.S. Department of State, PIJ possesses an armed strength of about 1,000 members, though the group has claimed it commands 8,000 fighters.
 Saraya al-Quds' cadres are divided into several regional staff commands, which oversee different cells.